-An exchange only opportunity to enlarge your is not an horizon, but is also an asset to your future career.
-The fact that you can choose courses which are not offered at the VUB depending on your specific interests, can transform your profile to be unique and opens а new variety of possible specializations, giving you a head start to your future career.
+An exchange is not only an opportunity to enlarge your horizon, but is also an asset to your future career.
+The fact that you can choose courses which are not offered at the VUB depending on your specific interests, can transform vour profile to be unique and opens а new variety of possible specializations, giving you a head start to your future career.
 It shows your drive to learn and is by consequence an enormous asset to your resumé.